ptiz/bender/README.md

     .expect("title", StringRule) { $0.name = $1 }
     .expect("size", Int64Rule) { $0.size = $1 }
 ```
 What does it mean?
-We literally created a _rule_, that describes what we expect in our JSON: a struct with two mandatory fields, one of them is String and named "title", another is Int64 and named "size".
+We literally created a _rule_, a schema that describes what we expect in our JSON: a struct with two mandatory fields, one of them is String and named "title", another is Int64 and named "size".
 But after all we want to _bind_ values that can be extracted from these fields into fields of a corresponding class Folder.

 ClassRule gets ```@autoclosure``` that constructs new Folder object each time we are going to validate corresponding JSON fragment.